RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [pandoc-mode for emacs], by Joost Kremers
 - [vim syntax file for pandoc], courtesy of tao_zhyn
-- [vim bundle for pandoc], courtesy of dsanson, wunki, clvv, fmoralesc
+- [vim bundle for pandoc], courtesy of David Sanson, wunki, clvv, fmoralesc
-- [TextMate bundle for pandoc], courtesy of dsanson
+- [TextMate bundle for pandoc], courtesy of David Sanson
 - [Tool for using pandoc from Notepad++], courtesy of Ted Lilley

+## Shell Completion

+- [Bash and zsh command-line completion for pandoc], courtesy of David Sanson

 ## Blogs